 December 1, 2020

 Giving Tuesday was created in 2012 as a simple idea: a day that encourages people to do good.
-Over the past seven years, it has grown into a global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.
-We are participating in Giving Tuesday for the first time on December 1, 2020 and raised $2,012.56.
+Since then, Giving Tuesday has grown into a global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.
+We participated in Giving Tuesday for the first time on December 1, 2020 and raised $2,012.56.
 Thank you to our generous donors!